 You can search British Library Newspapers (1732–1950) through State Library Victoria.

 Some Postal Directories for Australian states are available for searching on Ancestry Library Edition.
+This can be accessed by logging into the Ancestry Library website.
 See Australian City Directories.

 Sands and McDougall Directories Victorian Postal Directories (1860s - 1974) are being progressively digitised by State Library Victoria.